Free Kakuro — Play Online

 Level up your solving

-Once the basics feel natural, dive into our technique library.
+Once the basics feel natural, dive into our technique library (opens in a new tab — your puzzle stays here).
 Start with sum singles and cross sums, then progress to combination pruning and advanced locked-set strategies to master tougher grids.